hackafterdark/carta/README.md

 select
        b.id,
        b.title,
-       p.id        as  posts_id,
+       p.id        as  "posts->id",
-       p.name      as  posts_name,
+       p.name      as  "posts->name",
-       a.id        as  author_id,
+       a.id        as  "author->id",
-       a.username  as  author_username
+       a.username  as  "author->username"
 from blog b
        left outer join author a    on  b.author_id = a.id
        left outer join post p      on  b.id = p.blog_id